samocooper/nuclitrack/docs/index.rst

 To get started you need to specify file names for the .hdf5 files that will store your tracking data and parameters.
 You can either enter the location for these files directly into the text boxes and **hit enter**.
 Alternatively navigate to the desired folder, enter names for the files at the end of the directory path, and then **hit enter**.

 Secondly you will need a video of cells that need tracking.
-Importantly, the video must be stored as a sequence of individual single plane tiff files.
-There are then three options for loading the .tif image time series into NucliTrack.
+Importantly, the video must be stored as a sequence of individual single plane image files fully supported by the pillow `python module <http://pillow.readthedocs.io/en/3.4.x/handbook/image-file-formats.html#fully-supported-formats>`_ .
+There are then three options for loading the image time series into NucliTrack.

 .. figure:: nt1.png